martenlienen/finite-element-networks/README.md

 # Change into the repository
 cd finite-element-networks

+# Make sure that a recent version of pip is available that supports PEP 518 projects
+# with a pyproject.toml
+pip install --upgrade pip

 # Install the code as a local package
 pip install --editable .
 ```